RichardLitt/trello-helpers/README.md

 `$ trello-helpers --create 'This is a new card'`

+Description: This will create a new card at the top of your target list as specified in your env, with the name of the argument.
 Aliases: `c`
+Options:
-Options: `-l <target list>`
+  - `-list <target list>`

-This will create a new card at the top of your target list as specified in your env, with the name of the argument.

-An optional `list` argument will create the card if a list exists with that name.
+    Desc: An optional `list` argument will create the card if a list exists with that name.
+    Aliases: `l`
+    Default: `In`
+  - `-position <position>`
+    Desc: An optional `position` argument will specify where that card should go in the list.
+    Aliases: `p`
+    Values: `top`, `bottom`, or positive number.
+    Default: `top`

 #### duplicates